temikelani/s3-event-trigger-ddb-backup/README.md

 # Objective <a id='obj'></a> ([go to top](#top))

-- Scenario
+## Scenario
   - You have a dynamodb table and an s3 bucket.
 And for some reason you want the dynamodb table to be backed up whenever you upload a file to s3.
-You also want an email notification send when the backup is complete
+You also want an email notification sent when the backup is complete

-Objectives
+## Objective

 - Automate - using a lambda script - the backup of a ddb table
 - Upload a file to s3, and trigger a backup to aws backup